Social inertia: In the culture of honor

-Example of social inertia in the culture of the United States is the culture of honor which exists in parts of the South and West.
+An example of social inertia in the culture of the United States is the culture of honor which exists in parts of the South and West.
 In the culture of honor, violence is seen as an acceptable way of responding to insults or threats to a person's self, family, property, or reputation.
 Some psychologists and historians believe that the culture of honor arose as a way of enforcing order on the frontier, when the South and West were first being settled and there was inadequate law enforcement and little social order.
 According to this hypothesis, herding (which is a solitary activity) should be more closely tied to the culture of honor than farming (which is a cooperative activity).
 However, some scholars have not found support for this.
 When researchers examined the relationship between agricultural practices in the rural South and the white male homicide rates in those areas, they did not find that homicide rates were higher in counties that were hilly and arid and therefore more suitable for herding vs. farming.
 They concluded that homicide rates did not support the herding vs. farming hypothesis for the culture of honor.
 Therefore, religion and poverty have been offered as alternative explanations for the origins of the culture of honor.

 Even though the economic and social circumstances of the South and West have since changed, the culture of honor persists due to social inertia.
 It has become a social norm in southern and western culture, and these norms persist even when economies change.